Can You Bring Nail Clippers on a Plane?

 International Air Travel Rules

-Navigating the rules for air travel can be challenging, especially when it comes to understanding what you can bring aboard.
-If you’re planning an international trip and wondering about the permissibility of nail clippers, here is what you need to know.
+If you’re planning an international trip and wondering about the rules for packing nail clippers, here is what you need to know.

 • Internationally, most countries’ air travel security authorities mirror the TSA’s regulations.
 Nail clippers are generally allowed in both checked and carry-on baggage.